 Prerequisite: Music 400 with a satisfactory grade or equivalent.
-A continued concentration of general, basic fundamentals of singing using vocal exercises and simple arias and art songs in Italian.
+The student concentrates on general basic fundamentals of singing using vocal exercises and simple arias and art songs in Italian.
 Italian pronunciation and vocal style will be studied.
-(If the prerequisite is not met, enrollment is subject to audition.)
+(If prerequisite is not met, enrollment is subject to audition.)